Direct Preference Optimization for Adaptive Concept-based Explanations: Background

-In words, first, a level-0 (or literal) listener $L_0$ induces a distribution over states $P_{L_0}(w \mid u)$ that is proportional to the literal meaning of the utterance $u$, i.e. $\delta(u,w) = \1\{u~\text{is true in}~w\}$, and a prior $P_0(w)$.
-Then, the distribution of utterances of the level-1 (or pragmatic) speaker $S_1$ integrates information from the literal listener and $P_1(u)$, a prior over utterances (e.g., conciseness, specific topics, or other preferences).
-Finally, a pragmatic listener $L_1$ replaces the literal meaning of $u$ (i.e. $\delta(u,w)$) with the pragmatic speaker $S_1$ (i.e, $P_{S_1}(u \mid w)$).
-Naturally, one can repeat this pattern to induce higher-order agents $S_2,L_2,S_3,L_3$, etc. We briefly note that the prior distributions $P_j(u)$ and $P_j(w)$, $j = 0,1,\dots$ need not be the same across levels reflecting the fact that, over time, both listeners and speakers may update their prior beliefs.
+Put into words, the level-0 (or literal) listener $L_0$ induces an initial distribution over states $P_{L_0}(w \mid u)$ that is proportional to the product of the literal meaning of an utterance $u$ (\ie, $\delta(u,w)$) and a prior $P_{L_0}(w)$.
+That is, given an utterance, the posterior distribution of the listener will strictly include the world states where the utterance is true, and those states only.
+Then, the distribution of utterances of the level-1 (or pragmatic) speaker $S_1$ integrates information from the literal listener and $P_{S_1}(u)$, a prior over utterances (\eg, conciseness, specific topics, or other preferences).
+This speaker is called pragmatic because its distribution depends on the literal listener $L_0$, meaning it is aware of its communicative context.
+Finally, a pragmatic listener $L_1$ replaces the literal meaning of $u$ with the likelihood of the pragmatic speaker $S_1$ (\ie, $\delta(u,w)$ vs. $P_{S_1}(u \mid w)$).
+As before, this listener is pragmatic because it has an internal model of the speaker.
+Naturally, one can iterate this pattern to induce higher-order agents $S_2,L_2,S_3,L_3$, etc. Briefly, we note that the prior distributions $P_{S_j}(u)$ and $P_{L_j}(w)$, $j \in \N_0$ may change, reflecting the fact that, over time, both listeners and speakers may update their beliefs.